Safety bicycle: History

 The Overman Wheel Company, founded 1882, was the first manufacturer of safety bicycles in the United States, in their factory complex in Chicopee, Massachusetts.
 Following their creation in England, Overman rushed a safety bicycle to production before the end of 1887.
 Overman was known for making all-steel bicycles with no cast metal parts.
 The Overman Victor bicycle was said to be of higher quality and lower weight than other bicycles of its time.
 By 1893, the Overman factory made the complete bicycle, including tyres, saddles, rims, etc.

+In Brisbane, Queensland Australia, Engineer Reginald Blunt designed and built the first Queensland safety cycle which was used to race on instead of the penny-farthing.

 The safety bicycle was a big improvement on the previous penny-farthing design which it replaced.
 The chain drive, coupling a large front sprocket (the chainring) to a small rear sprocket (the sprocket) to multiply the revolutions of the pedals, allowed for much smaller wheels, and replaced the need for the large, directly pedaled front wheel of the penny-farthing.
 The smaller wheel gave a harsher ride; once pneumatic tires were developed and replaced the previously used solid ones, this disadvantage was no longer an issue.

 With the center of mass low and between the wheels, rather than high and over the front hub, the safety bicycle greatly diminished the danger of "taking a header" or long fall over the handlebars.
 This made braking more effective and cycling, previously the reserve of spry, daring young men, safer, and therefore much more popular, especially for women.

 Compared with the tricycles of the time, popular with riders less willing to take risks, the safety bicycles were lighter, mechanically simpler, and less expensive.